papeders/LOTR-frontend2/README.md

 ## Install
 To install:
-Download all components and run npm install.
+Download all components and run npm install. <br>
 Download and install backend API: <a href="https://github.com/papeders/LOTR-backend">here</a>.